 The Insurance Fraud Unit is funded primarily by the Insurance Fraud Reimbursement Program through the New Jersey Office of the Attorney General, Division of Criminal Justice, and Office of the Insurance Fraud Prosecutor (OIFP).

-The Insurance Fraud Unit investigates all forms of insurance and insurance-related fraud including, but not limited to, the areas of healthcare, auto, homeowners insurance, workers’ compensation, simulated motor vehicle cards and arson.
-One Assistant Prosecutor, one Detective, and one secretary are assigned to the unit.
+The Insurance Fraud Unit investigates all forms of insurance and insurance-related fraud including, but not limited to, health care, auto, homeowner’s insurance, workers’ compensation, simulated motor vehicle cards and arson.
+The Unit also provides investigative assistance to local police agencies.
+One assistant prosecutor, one detective, and one secretary are assigned to the Unit.

-Cases are developed from information provided by municipal police departments, insurance company Special Investigation Units, the OIFP, the Division of Consumer Affairs, the Department of Health and Senior Services and information from concerned citizens.
+The Insurance Fraud Unit investigates and prosecutes cases on a vertical prosecution model, handling cases from inception to sentencing.
+Cases are developed from information provided by municipal police departments, insurance company anti-fraud units, the OIFP, the New Jersey Division of Consumer Affairs, the New Jersey Motor Vehicle Commission, the New Jersey Department of Health and Senior Services and information from concerned citizens.